symfony/symfony-docs/book/part11.rst

 support for custom error messages.
 Right now, we have 404 and 500 error support but the responses are hardcoded in the framework itself.
 Making them customizable is easy enough though: dispatch a new event and listen to it.
-Doing it right means that the listener have to call a regular controller.
+Doing it right means that the listener has to call a regular controller.
 But what if the error controller throws an exception?
 You will end up in an infinite loop.
 There should be an easier way, right?